quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 to a value no larger than number of maximum-sized packets that fit into the current congestion window.
-Alternatively, a sender can send an IMMEDIATE_ACK frame if no acknowledgement has been receive for more than one round trip time.
+Alternatively, a sender can send an IMMEDIATE_ACK frame if no acknowledgement has been received for more than one round trip time.
 Although if the packet containing an IMMEDIATE_ACK is lost, detection of that loss will be delayed by the Reordering Threshold or Requested Max Ack Delay.